conectado/taping-memory-blog/static/articles/3_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_3).md

 ```

-Let's create an struct to hold the struct for the article list that will be shared between server and client.
+Let's create an struct to hold the article list that will be shared between server and client.

-Let's create a new file `src/article_list.rs`
+Create a new file `src/article_list.rs`:

 ```rs
 src/article_list.rs